 Energy Efficient Green Construction

+We recycled this material not only into a solar application but we also would cut the old slates and reuse them for bath floors, shower walls and even kitchen counter systems.
+Very early “green building.”
+During this period Bob was truly engaged in solar construction which included greenhouse additions, passive solar collectors and complete passive houses.
+These projects made use of both direct and indirect solar gain as well as very early radiant floor systems.
 In 1984 Bob Britton’s knowledge of solar and passive solar construction resulted in Britton Construction being selected by Mass Electric to collaborate with renowned architect Paul Stevenson Oles and build his “energy award” winning design .
-The house became known as “The Solar Saltbox”.
+The house became known as “The Solar Saltbox.”
 When completed, this project was featured on the cover of Better Homes and Garden’s Building Ideas magazine published in the fall of 1985.
 It also received a prestigious Merit award from Builder Magazine that same year.

 The house also featured a ground water recovery system now commonly known as geo thermal.